harshad-paymode/QuantiGence/README.md

 ## Vision & Summary

-QuantiGence is a financial research and analytics platform designed to unify structured financial analysis with LLM-driven qualitative reasoning.

-It combines:
+QuantiGence aims to make financial research faster and more reliable.
+It brings together time-series data, corporate filings, and LLM-driven reasoning — but with strict checks so claims are backed by sources.

+In short:

-- Historical market data
+- Combine historical market data and company filings.
-- SEC filings and corporate disclosures
-- A Knowledge Graph of entities and relationships
-- A supervised, auditable LLM orchestration pipeline

-The goal is to produce grounded, citation-backed, evaluation-scored financial insights — not just answers.
+- Build a small knowledge graph that links documents, sections, and text chunks.
+- Run a short, role-based pipeline (Researcher → Auditor → Analyst) so results are sourced, verified, and scored.
+- Give analysts transparent, reproducible answers — not guesses.

-QuantiGence is built for researchers, analysts, and engineers who want transparent, reproducible AI-assisted financial intelligence.
+- Who this is for: financial researchers, analysts, and engineers who want explainable AI support.

 ## High-level Architecture
 - **Data Sources**